Skip to main content

 Step 1: Submission of Proposal for Review and Comment

 Any person who intends to collect signatures to place a constitutional amendment or law on a statewide election ballot must submit the typewritten text of the proposed measure to the Legislative Council Staff to schedule a review and comment meeting.
 The proposal should be written as it would appear in state law, in plain, non-technical language, using words with common and everyday meaning understandable to the average reader.
-Proposals can be submitted by email (preferred), or in person, by mail, or by FAX to:
+Proposals can be submitted by email (preferred), in person, or by mail to:

 Natalie Castle, Director